andiclone/qa-cert-wizeline-3/README.md

 ## Getting Started

+Create a new folder called *results* where the report will be generated.

 You will need to do an `npm install` before running the code.

 Once you have the dependencies installed, you can run the tests cases defined in the *package.json* e.g. `npm run test`